LearnOnDemandSystems/docs/tms/tms-administrators/classes/streaming-Teams.md

 If you have used the TMS before for classes, then the only new element is adding Teams for your class’ delivery.
 If you have not set up a class before, you can find links to additional resources below.
 1. On the **Create/Edit Class** page, expand the **Delivery** section.
 1. On the **Delivery Type** dropdown select **Virtual**.
 1. The Virtual Meeting Host menu appears below with **Custom Virtual Classroom** selected and a URL field displayed.
-Input your GoToMeeting meeting URL in the **URL** field.
+Input your Teams meeting URL in the **URL** field.

 ![](/tms/images/TeamsVirtualMeetingHostURL1.png)